ansys/pyprimemesh/README.rst

   pip install ansys-meshing-prime

-.. note:: PyPrime is not available in PyPi now.
+.. note:: PyPrime is not available in PyPi at present.

 Alternatively, clone and install in development mode with: